w3c/web-advertising/admetrics.md

 Host: metrics.audiencemeasurement.com
 ```
 An element can have multiple adm attributes so different triggers could be set for the same element,
-differentiated via the trigger parameter whose value restricted to a single decimal digit.
+differentiated via the trigger parameter whose value is restricted to a single decimal digit.
 The particular ad whose viewability is to be counted is indicated by the `ad` parameter.
 There can be different `domain` parameters so that metrics information can be sent to multiple destinations,
 which could include the entity ultimately paying for the ad.